AlexWayfer/flame/README.md

 # Flame

-Flame is a small Ruby web framework, built on Rack, which follows class-controllers style.
+Flame is a small Ruby web framework, built on Rack, inspired by Gin (which follows class-controllers style), designed as a replacement Sintra, or maybe even Rails.

+## Status

+Flame still hardly suitable for production, but it's already possible to try, and if you find flaws - please let me know.

 ## Installation